redhat-cip/software-factory/docs/deploy.rst

 Troubleshooting deployment problems
 ...................................

-In case of a heat deployment the stack creation can fail due to resources allocations problems on the OpenStack cloud you use for instance if resources allocation are restricted by quotas.
+In case of a heat deployment the stack creation can fail due to resource allocation problems on the OpenStack cloud, for instance if resources are restricted by quotas.

 To look at the error messages you can perform the following command: